-To assure you're getting the best performance from your Four Lakes label, we apply our adhesive testing expertise to your specific application.
+To ensure you're getting the best performance from your Four Lakes label, we apply our adhesive testing expertise to your specific application.
 We work with you to find the best application for your equipment, testing meticulously, until you have exactly what works for your business.
-Thorough testing is always recommended to assure the correct label stock and adhesive selection.
+Thorough testing is always recommended to ensure the correct label stock and adhesive selection.

 The adhesives used on our standard labels (except “removable, ultra removable and repositionable”) are a general purpose, permanent adhesive, which should perform well under normal environmental conditions.
 If abnormal conditions will be encountered, such as high or low temperatures, please consult us prior to ordering labels.
 We strongly suggest testing the labels’ adhesive on the item it will be adhered to.
 Samples available upon request.